Yarkhill, St John the Baptist Church

 Location: On the lane through Yarkhill, just east of Shucknall

-Website: Yarkhill, St Mary's Church
+Website: Yarkhill, St John the Baptist Church

 Photo Credit: David Ross and Britain Express